TengMCing/PhD/Thesis/03-chap3.html.md

 :::

 ## Introduction {#sec-model-introduction}

 Plotting residuals is commonly regarded as a standard practice in linear regression diagnostics [@belsley1980regression; @cook1982residuals].
-This visual assessment plays a crucial role in identifying deviations from model assumptions, such as linearity, homoscedasticity, and normality.
+This visual assessment plays a crucial role in identifying whether model assumptions, such as linearity, homoscedasticity, and normality, are reasonable.
 It also helps in understanding the goodness of fit and various unexpected characteristics of the model.

 Generating a residual plot in most statistical software is often as straightforward as executing a line of code or clicking a button.
 However, accurately interpreting a residual plot can be challenging.
 A residual plot can exhibit various visual features, but it is crucial to recognize that some may arise from the characteristics of predictors and the natural stochastic variation of the observational unit, rather than indicating a violation of model assumptions [@li2024plot].
 Consider @fig-false-finding as an example, the residual plot displays a triangular left-pointing shape.
 The distinct difference in the spread of the residuals across the fitted values may result in the analyst suggesting that there may be heteroskedasticity, however, it is important to avoid over-interpreting this visual pattern.
 In this case, the fitted regression model is correctly specified, and the triangular shape is actually a result of the skewed distribution of the predictors, rather than indicating a flaw in the model.